regunakyle/regunakyle/content/projects.md

 A Discord bot written in Python using [Discord.py](https://discordpy.readthedocs.io/en/stable/).
 Docker version available [here](https://hub.docker.com/r/regunakyle/my-discord-bot).

-It can send you notification about free game giveaways and also play Youtube music in voice chats :musical_note:.
+It can send you notification about free game giveaways and also play Youtube music in voice chats.

-There are plans to integrate a self-hosted :llama: *LLaMA* model with it, but I need to buy better hardware for my home server first.
+It is also a LLM chat client: currently users can interact with my self-hosted Qwen2.5-Coder instance with the Discord bot.

 ## In Development

-### VTuber Discovery Channel
+### Domain Waitlist Web

+A simple webapp that query domain information with the new RDAP protocol.

+If the domain is unavailable, user can put it on a waitlist.
+The server will query the domain periodically, and notify the user if the domain becomes available.

-A clone of [vtuber.hk](https://vtuber.hk/), the so-called *DD-site*.
-Written with React and Spring Boot.
+Written in Java with Spring Boot.
+Frontend is written with React Router v7.

-The idea did not come from me: someone wanted to create their own *DD-site* because she thought the site was hostile to new VTubers, and her friend asked me for help.

-Personally I do not watch VTubers, but I found the idea interesting enough for me to work on it.
+### Android Hant-to-Hans Translation Context Menu

+A simple Android app that add an button in the context menu that shows up when highlighting a piece of text.

+When triggered, the app replace all Traditional Chinese characters with their Simplified Chinese variant (one-to-one mapping).

+This is actually a built-in feature of iOS.
+So far I am unable to find an equivalent in the Android ecosystem, so I am going to write it myself.

+Written with React Native (Expo).